jpodwys/cache-service/README.md

 Set multiple values to multiple keys

-* obj: type: object, example: {'key': 'value', 'key2': 'value2', 'key3': {value: 'value3', expiration: 60}}
+* obj: type: object, example: {'key': 'value', 'key2': 'value2', 'key3': {cacheValue: 'value3', expiration: 60}}
 * callback: type: function

-If no `expiration` is provided, it will fall back to each cache's `defaultExpiration`.
-If the value you provide for a given key in `obj` is an object, you can provide an `expiration` that will override all caches' `defaultExpiration` as well as the argument list's `expiration`.
+This function exposes a heirarchy of expiration values as follows:
+* The `expiration` property of a key that also contains a `cacheValue` property will override all other expirations.
+(This means that, if you are caching an object, the string 'cacheValue' is a reserved property name within that object.)
+* If an object with both `cacheValue` and `expiration` as properties is not present, the `expiration` provided to the `.mset()` argument list will be used.
+* If neither of the above is provided, each cache's `defaultExpiration` will be applied.

 ## .del(keys [, callback (err, count)])